p-brz/pcre2-conan/README.md

 It is 'a re-working of the original PCRE library to provide an entirely new API'

 See the library documentation to more info.
-The docs are generated when the package is installed (look for '<package install dir>/share/doc').
+The docs are generated when the package is installed (look for '{package install dir}/share/doc').
 Also they should be available at the [library site](http://www.pcre.org/).

 ## License

 This conan package is distributed under the [unlicense](http://unlicense.org/) terms (see LICENSE.md).

 Current pcre2 version is distributed under BSD license.
-See their 'LICENCE' file to details.
+See its 'LICENCE' file to details.